Skip to main content

 Compare Versions

-Use compare versions to compare the prompt's text across its versions.
+Use it to compare the prompt's text across its versions.
 You can select versions you want to compare to see the changes highlighted.

 JSON Editor